Vulgate + Vetus Latina Project

 2. Collate Vulgate manuscripts to build a comprehensive critical apparatus.

-3. Transcribe all the manuscripts of the Old Latin Bible.
+3. Collate all the manuscripts of the Old Latin Bible.

 7. A PDF version of the Vulgate and Vetus Latina that will be made available for download.